mgajda/ouroboros-network/latency-sim/src/Latency.md

 * proof that our policies are almost-optimal after convergence
 * expand the theory into capacity-limited networks
 * apply it to reason about latency of other protocols within Cardano
+* modelling a most adverse scenario [@ProgrammingSatan]

 # Acknowledgments

 Michał started writing, since the task seemed so easy to do within a month or two.
-Neil talked him into defining everything very carefully.
 Duncan made sure that discussion constructive proceeds for reasonable amount of time, and everybody follows.
-Peter made sure that the tasks is consistent with the networking requirements.
 Marcin made sure that nobody breaks the family glasses.
 Karl provided online source of temptations to delay release.

 # Glossary